Skin & Body Blog

 If a mole has hair growing from it, the hair is usually treated first.
 Depending on the size of the mole, more then one session could be necessary.

-To find out more information or book an appointment.
+Call or message to find out more information or book an appointment.

 Telephone: 07986361999